 Donald Trump soared to success on the wings of a campaign that didn’t just court controversy but slapped a dog collar on it and rode it all the way to the white house.
-And through it all, one vessel shone through, one medium that was so perfectly suited to the kind of message that Trump wanted to spread that it paved the way for his victory in a pale blue hue.
+Key to this was an unprecedented championing of social media.

 Keep your friends close, and… just keep your friends close.